 HP announced an agreement yesterday to acquire 3Com for about $2.7 billion.
 This deal is mostly about market — not product — acquisition.
 HP gets China (a strong growth market), a good enterprise switch, a solid security product, and a router portfolio.
 The networking assets give more power to HP's converged infrastructure — and data center — capabilities.
 This deal turns up the volume on the competition with Cisco.
 What happens next?
 HP continues to deepen its networking portfolio and broaden its data center capabilities — expect Brocade to be eaten up.
 Both Cisco and HP will continue buys, both need assets in the collaboration space, and HP needs to find a video response to Cisco's planned TANDBERG buy.
 Will Cisco go the other way and buy a services firm to compete with HP/EDS?
 Not yet.
 Cisco still has a run in high-growth markets and is not yet feeling the pinch that will force this — yet.

-Tags: Competitive Analysis, LAN Infrastructure, Local Area Network (LAN), Mergers & Acquisitions (M&As), Networking, Product & Solutions Strategies, Security Operations, Security, Risk and Compliance, Tech Sector Economics, Technology Product Strategies, Vulnerability & Threat Management
+Tags: Competitive Analysis, LAN/WAN Infrastructure, Local Area Network (LAN)/Wide Area Network (WAN), Mergers & Acquisitions (M&As), Networking, Product & Solutions Strategies, Security Operations, Security Risk & Compliance, Tech Sector Economics, Technology Product Strategies, Vulnerability & Threat Management